 California’s legislature voted in July to extend the state’s cap-and-trade program through 2030 in a bipartisan vote.
 Cap and trade is a key part of California’s plan to reduce greenhouse gas emissions 40 percent below 1990 levels by 2030.
 The new law makes changes to the post-2020 carbon market.
 This webinar will discuss how the program has changed, how concerns were addressed, and what’s next for compliance.

 Senior Advisor, Office of the Governor of California

 Managing Director, International Emissions Trading Association (IETA)

 Senior Vice President, Policy and Business Strategy, Center for Climate and Energy Solutions

-Janet Peace is the Senior Vice President of Policy and Business Strategy at the Center for Climate and Energy Solutions (C2ES).
-She manages the center’s Business Environmental Leadership Council (BELC), the largest U.S.-based association of companies devoted to climate-related policy and corporate strategies.
-The BELC contains mainly Fortune 5 companies…
+Janet Peace was the Senior Vice President of Policy and Business Strategy at the Center for Climate and Energy Solutions (C2ES) from 2011 to 2020.
+While at C2ES, Janet managed the center’s Business Environmental Leadership Council (BELC), the largest U.S.-based association of companies devoted to climate-related policy and corporate strategies.…